KStateMachine/kstatemachine/README.md

 * Built-in support for Kotlin Coroutines
 * Well tested.
 All features are covered by tests

-_The library is currently in a development phase.
+_The library is still in a development phase.
 You are welcome to propose useful features._

 _Don't forget to push the ⭐ if you like this project._